THE REVELATION: STRUCTURE, SURVEY, AND KEY SYMBOLS

 1. Six Seals (Rev. 6-7)

 Chapter six gives us Christ breaking six of the seven seals.
-As I will argue in a moment, chapter seven then gives us a preview of the glorified Church in the World to Come.
+In a moment I will argue that chapter seven gives us a preview of the glorified Church in the World to Come.
 If so, it means that chapter six should take us from the beginning of the Era of Proclamation to its end.
-Let us now see if it does.
+Let’s see if it does.

-Finally, the fifth seal warns of the inevitability of Christian martyrdom, even as it comforts the whole Church with assurances of final justice and public vindication at the Christ’s return (6:9-11; Luke 21:16-18, 2 Thess.
+The fifth seal warns of the inevitability of Christian martyrdom throughout the Era of Proclamation, even as it comforts the whole Church with assurances of final justice and public vindication at Christ’s return (6:9-11; Luke 21:16-18, 2 Thess.
 1:3-10).
-Its position near the end of chapter 6 hints at what later visions will make explicit: persecution and martyrdom will greatly increase at the end of the age (11:7-10, 16:12f).
+Importantly, its position near the end of chapter 6 hints at a solemn truth later to be made make explicit: persecution and martyrdom will greatly increase as the Church and the world near the end of the age (11:7-10, 16:12f, 20:7-10).

 This brings us to the sixth seal, and to what is manifestly a description of the Consummation at the Parousia of Christ (6:12-17).
-Importantly, the accent here falls on the judgment and misery of the wicked, while in chapter 7 it falls upon the reward and blessedness of the saints.
-Drawing upon a wide array of OT prophecies of the Day of the LORD—and also reminding us of Christ’s own climactic promise in the Olivet Discourse—the Spirit here depicts the break-up of the physical cosmos (6:12-14), along with the terror that sinners will experience as they behold Christ appearing in the heavens in power, glory, and great wrath to judge the world in righteousness (6:15-17; Mt.
-24:29-31).
-This is indeed the end of the present evil age, which means that Revelation 6 does indeed traverse the entire Era of Proclamation, from Christ’s Session to his Parousia.
+The accent here falls on the judgment and misery of the wicked, while in chapter 7 it falls upon the reward and blessedness of the saints.
+Drawing upon a wide array of OT prophecies of the Day of the LORD—and also reminding us of Christ’s own climactic warning and promise in the Olivet Discourse—the Spirit here depicts the break-up of the physical cosmos (6:12-14), along with the terror that sinners will experience when they behold Christ appearing in the heavens in power, glory, and wrath to judge the world in righteousness (6:15-17; Matt.
+24:29-31; 25:31-46).
+This is indeed the end of the present evil age, which means that Revelation 6 does indeed traverse the entire Era of Proclamation, from the Day of Pentecost to Christ’s Parousia and the Day of Judgment.

 At first glance, Revelation 7 seems to do the same.